lightbend-labs/dbuild/README.md

 where command is one of compile, clean, test, publish, publish-local, etc.

-To create a release, point publishTo and credentials to the appropriate values, then from the root project type "^release".
-Please do not use "^publish", as some additional preparation is necessary.
+To create a dbuild release (if you belong to the Typesafe organization on Bintray):

+1. Type "^release"  (please do not use "^publish", as some additional preparation is necessary)
-The command "^release" will deploy artifacts to the "typesafe/dbuild" Bintray repository, but will not issue the release; follow that with a "root/bintrayRelease" in order to actually publish the Bintray release.
-Publishing documentation needs to be done separately.
-If you would like to create a private release out of the typesafe organization, you will need to
+2. Check https://bintray.com/typesafe/ivy-releases/dbuild/view to ensure files are as expected (Optional)
+3. Type "root/bintrayRelease" to make the release public

+*DO NOT* try to push snapshots to Bintray; instead, add your custom version suffix if necessary.
+The documentation pages on the dbuild website must be published separately (but only for final releases).

+If you are not part of the Typesafe organization on Bintray, use:

   set every bintrayOrganization := None

-In order to publish a snapshot, *do not* just issue "^release": snapshots should not go to Bintray.
-Instead, define beforehand:
+to publish to "ivy-releases/dbuild" in your own Bintray repository (or to a different repository by changing the settings described in the bintray-sbt plugin documentation pages).

+If you would like to publish instead to Artifactory, for instance if you you need to publish dbuild snapshots, or if you do not have an account on Bintray yet, you can use:

   set every publishTo := Some(Resolver.url("somelabel", new URL("http://artifactoryhost/artifactory/repository/"))(Resolver.ivyStylePatterns))
   set every credentials := Seq(Credentials(Path.userHome / "some" / "path" / "credentials-file"))

-Then, proceed with "^release" as usual to issue the snapshot to some Artifactory instance.
+Then, proceed with "^release" as usual to issue the snapshot to your Artifactory server.

 ## Get Involved